TheRoks/therokscom/blog/content/posts/2017/08/use-sitecore-analytics-show-number-pageviews/index.md

    AND ItemId = @ItemId
 ```

 If we look at the query we see that the table Fact_PageViews is used.
 The parameters that go into the query are @Timespan and @ItemId. @ItemId will be the item id of the page we want to measure, @Timespan is the number in days we want to look in the history.
-In my case this is an requirement to show number of visits of the last x days.
+In my case this is a requirement to show the number of visits of the last x days.
 Be aware this has to be a negative number.

 ![Sitecore Report Query](./sitecore-report-query.png)